 With all the media hand-wringing about the alleged over-diagnosing of boys with ADHD, you’ll find little mention of the under-diagnosing of girls.
 Hence this gripping guest post.

-This is her moving story of how she came of age, never that she had ADHD. illustrated with childhood report cards.
+This is her moving story of how she came of age, never knowing that she had ADHD.
+Illustrated with childhood report cards. —Gina Pera

 By Jaclyn Paul